Rhubarb Crumble Ice Cream

 Making Rhubarb Crumble Ice Cream without an ice cream machine.

-- Make the rhubarb puree and crumble pieces as per the recipe.
+1. Cook the rhubarb and make the crumble pieces as per the recipe and chill them.

 RELATED RECIPES